psergi/psergi.github.io/_posts/2024-02-06-setting-up-a-kubernetes-cluster-with-let-s-encrypt.md

 - Kubernetes
 date: 2024-02-06 07:43 -0800
 ---
-This tutorial outlines how to setup a Kubernetes cluster on Digital Ocean, and how to deploy and secure an website on that cluster with Ingress-NGINX and Let's Encrypt.
+This tutorial outlines how to setup a Kubernetes cluster on Digital Ocean, and how to deploy and secure a website on that cluster with Ingress-NGINX and Let's Encrypt.
 ## Prerequisites

 - Digital Ocean account